Freelancers And Taxes : Know How You Can Benefit From Presumptive Tax Scheme

 Final Thoughts

 In the prevailing scenario, many people are earning their living through freelancing.
-Thus, it is necessary to know how and why do freelancers need to pay tax in India.
+Thus, it is necessary to know how and why freelancers need to pay tax in India.
 For additional financial advice, consult a chartered accountant or a financial advisor for clarifications.

 Do you like this edition?